-- Your lips are relaxed – Your lips should be touching rather than forced closed.
+- Your child’s lips should be relaxed and touching, rather than forcefully closed.
 Having to force lips closed is potentially an indication of misalignment.

-- Your teeth are apart (not touching or clenched together) – This signifies that your jaw is relaxed
+- Your child’s teeth aren’t touching or clenched together indicates their jaw is relaxed.

-Maintaining a correct natural resting position is important, as improperly resting teeth are an indication of misalignment, a problem that will only worsen in time and possibly transition from mild discomfort to pain.
-Incorrectly resting teeth also create a greater risk of wear – both to the teeth and jaw muscle, which can develop into a more serious jaw condition if left untreated.
-Further to this, if the mouth isn’t allowed to close properly, the risk of gum disease is greatly increased.
+Having a correct natural resting position is important for your child’s oral health.
+Improperly resting teeth are an indication of misalignment, a problem that will only worsen in time and possibly transition from mild discomfort to pain.
+This problem can also create a greater risk of wear – both to the teeth and jaw muscle, which can evolve into a more serious jaw condition if left untreated.
+And if your child can’t close their mouth properly, then they’re at higher risk of gum disease.

-Everybody wants a perfect smile – but a perfect bite is every bit as important.
+You might’ve heard of the perfect smile – but have you heard of the perfect bite?
+Having the perfect bite is just as important for your child’s oral health than their smile.
 A bad bite, or ‘malocclusion’, is quite common, and if left untreated can lead to excessive and uneven tooth wear, difficulty eating and joint and muscle imbalance.
 The perfect bite involves three key areas of the bite – the front, side and arch.

 - The front: The front is looking front-on, as if in a mirror.
-While clenching your teeth together, the top and bottom front teeth should overlap slightly.
+When your child clenches their teeth together, their top and bottom front teeth should overlap slightly.

-- The Side: At the side, your teeth should lock easily in together like cogs in a wheel.
+- The side: On your child’s side, their teeth should lock in easily, like cogs in a wheel.
 The top teeth should sit just on the outside of the bottom teeth, so they fit snugly together.

-- The arch: The arch is what you see when you open your mouth wide and look at the top of your lower teeth or the bottom of your upper teeth.
-From this angle, each tooth should be straight and touching the one next to it, with no spacing in between.
+- The arch: The arch is what you see when your child opens their mouth nice and wide, and you look at the top of your child’s lower teeth or the bottom of their upper teeth.
+From this angle, each tooth should be straight and touching the one next to it, with no space in between.

 Even while sleeping, there should be no reason for your top and bottom teeth to touch.
 As mentioned above, the ideal resting position for teeth is totally non-interactive.
 Teeth clenching or grinding at night (also known as sleep bruxism) is a relatively common way that teeth interact while some people sleep and treatments can involve massage, stress relief, mouthguards and medication depending on the cause and severity of the condition.

-In short, as the upper jaw sits slightly in front of the lower jaw, your molars should ideally lock together like two cogs.
-If the position of your upper and lower jaw is correct, then molars should come together easily rather than rest on top of each other.
+As the upper jaw sits slightly in front of the lower jaw, your child’s molars should (ideally) lock in place like the perfect puzzle piece.
+If the position of your child’s upper and lower jaw is correct, then molars should come together easily rather than rest on top of each other.
 The area they should be touching is the flattened area of tooth, not on the tips or inclines.
-Incorrect teeth alignment can cause headaches, localised pain and excessive teeth movement or wear.
-Correcting these malalignments is possible through orthodontic treatment, which provides professional and long-lasting treatment for misalignments.
-Excessive wear in the molars from misalignment should be addressed, s excessive molar wear can cause longer term problems with chewing and eating food.
+Incorrect teeth alignment can cause your child to experience headaches, localised pain and excessive teeth movement or wear.

 When we think of posture, the tongue is probably not the first thing that comes to mind.
-But tongue posture is extremely important in making sure our mouths remain healthy.
-Keeping the tongue behind the teeth and resting on the roof of your mouth can help to keep your bite and mouth healthy (not to mention reduces the risk of you biting it accidentally!)
+But tongue posture is extremely important in making sure your child’s mouth remains healthy.
+When your child’s tongue is behind their teeth and rests on the roof of their mouth, can help keep their bite and mouth healthy – not to mention reduces the risk of you biting it accidentally!

 Some resting issues can be indicative of larger problems – or may point to complex treatment needs down the track.
-Consulting a specialist orthodontist can help you understand if there is a larger problem at play and the best way to proceed to safeguard your smile.
+Consulting a specialist orthodontist can help you understand if there is a larger problem at play regarding your child’s bite and the best way to proceed to safeguard their smile.